schooltool-project/schooltool-book/source/features.rst

 Basic Use Cases
 ---------------

 SchoolTool is configured by default to act as what is often called a "student information system" or SIS.
-The focus is on tracking information related to students.
+The focus is on tracking information related to students: demographics, enrollment grades, attendance, reporting.
 It is a subset of a complete "management information system" or MIS for schools, which might also cover systems like accounting.

-SchoolTool is not a "learning managment system," or LMS, such as Moodle, although they share some overlapping components, such as a gradebook.
+SchoolTool is not a "learning managment system," or LMS, such as Moodle, although they share some overlapping feature sets, such as a gradebook.
 SchoolTool does not contain curriculum or learning objects.
 One way to differentiate between SIS and LMS roles is note that LMS's don't print student report cards, while SIS's do.
 SIS data focuses on students; the LMS is organized around courses.

 SchoolTool is designed for extensibility, however, so we hope that in collaboration with outside users, governments and vendors SchoolTool will offer more functionality beyond basic SIS components in the future.

-Because SchoolTool is free and easy to install, it can also practically be deployed and used within a school by a small subset of teachers, or even installed on a laptop or desktop PC and used by a single teacher as an online gradebook or attendance journal.
-Likewise, schools can use individual components of SchoolTool, such as resource booking, without committing to using it as a complete student information system.
+SchoolTool's built-in calendaring and resource booking features are an example of non-SIS functionality in SchoolTool.

 Currently, the primary deployment strategy for SchoolTool is for one server instance corresponding to one school.
 You can handle multiple schools by running multiple server processes (software) on one physical server (hardware).
-Managing multiple schools efficiently is a long-term goal for SchoolTool.
+Adding management tools for multi-school installations is a long-term goal for SchoolTool.
 It is possible in some cases to track specific data about several similar schools on one SchoolTool instance.

+Because SchoolTool is free and easy to install, it can also practically be deployed and used within a school by a small subset of teachers, or even installed on a laptop or desktop PC and used by a single teacher as an online gradebook or attendance journal.
+Likewise, schools can use individual components of SchoolTool, such as resource booking, without committing to using it as a complete student information system.

 School Model
 ------------

-* **Persons:** Default roles for people are students, teachers, school administrators, and site administrators (technical).
+* **Persons:** Default groups for people are students, teachers, school administrators, and site administrators (technical).
 Parent access is planned for future releases.
 By design all people can log in, but currently our development focus has been on teacher and administrator views.
 If people are not assigned passwords, they cannot log in.

 * **Groups:** Create arbitrary groups of people representing school organizations, clubs, teams, etc.